nus-cs2113-AY2324S2/ip/docs/README.md

 e.g `event GDP2021 OJT Baiting Challenge /from Friday 1pm /to 6pm`.
 * Additional parameters for commands that are not requires will be ignored.<br>
 e.g `list 123`, `bye abc`,`exit xyz`.
-* Lotes automatically saves your tasks to a local storage and reads it on the next run.
+* Lotes automatically saves your tasks to a local storage `/data/storage.txt` and reads from it on the next run.

 ## Features and Usage